-The Head Commissioner will do scoring.
+The Program Director will do the scoring with the assistance of the Commissioner.
 All scores will be kept secret until the closing awards ceremony.
 In the event of a scoring tie, the Commissioner, Program Director and Camp Director will make a decision based on Scout Spirit.

-Prerequisite: In order to be eligible for Super Troop the unit must have at least one patrol participate in the Honor Patrol Program (see page 47).
+Prerequisite: In order to be eligible for Super Troop the unit must have at least one patrol participate in the Honor Patrol Program (see page 51).